kevinwyk888/ECE2800J-Fall2024/Lecture_Notes/L2/Notes_L2.md

 - `rm files`: Delete files
 - `rm -r dir` Delete dir along with its contents.

+**Useful options `-i`** : prompt before every removal

+- To use: alias rm='rm-i';
+- Use nano ~/.bashrc to put it into the surroundings.
+- Use source ~/.bashrc to implement it.

 ### Copy Files/Directories

 - **Basic command**: `cp source destination`